stjudecloud/workflows/README.md

 * `data_structures/` - WDL `struct` definitions and tasks or workflows related to their construction, parsing, or validation.
 * `docker/` - Dockerfiles used in our workflows.
 All docker images are published to the [GitHub Container Registry](https://github.com/orgs/stjudecloud/packages?repo_name=workflows) as a part of our CI and are versioned.
 * `scripts/` - This directory is passed to the docker build step as a context, and contains scripts that can be copied to our docker containers.
 * `test/fixtures/` - Home to all of our test fixtures.
 We use [Sprocket](https://sprocket.bio)'s `test` command for validating our code.
-Note that this directory is quite large by Git standards and we intend to prune it or otherwise reduce it's size in the future.
+Note that this directory is quite large by Git standards, and we intend to prune it or otherwise reduce its size in the future.
 * `developer_scripts` - Home to any scripts that ease the development process.

 ## Expected FASTQ file name conventions